ehuss/Sublime-Column-Select/README.md

 - Ctrl-Alt-Home: Up until the beginning of the document.
 - Ctrl-Alt-End: Down until the end of the document.

+- Ctrl-Alt-Right-click: Select current column in all lines from the cursor to the row where you clicked.

 Linux:

 - Alt-Shift-Up / Ctrl-Alt-Down: Up/down one line.